-Graduate credit may be transferred from within UWS or from another accredited institution.
-Credits must be earned within the past seven years to be eligible for transfer.
-To request transfer credit, complete and submit a request for graduate credit transfer available through the office of the registrar.
-Transfer credit requests will not be considered beyond the third term of enrollment at UWS.
+Graduate credit may be transferred from within UWS or from another regionally accredited institution.
+Up to 24 credits of internal transfer credit may be eligible for movement between programs in the college of graduate studies.
+Transfer credit from another regionally accredited institution is limited to 16 credits.
+If a student is seeking both internal and external transfer credits, the total transfer credits may not exceed 24.
+Credits must be earned within the past seven years to be considered for transfer.
+To request a transfer credit evaluation, complete and submit a request for graduate credit transfer form available through the office of the registrar.
+Transfer credit requests will not be considered beyond the third term of enrollment in the graduate program at UWS.
 See Policy 2007 Transfer Credit for additional conditions related to credit transfer.